Sales lessons from COVID-19. It doesn’t matter how much you extol the virtues of your product or service; if it’s not working, it’s not getting buyers

 “Hata Corona imeisha” my cabbie said, casually declaring the end of COVID-19.
 He said this as he donned his mask because company policy dictated so, and it could affect how I rated him.
-Forget that he was a lay person authoritatively making a sweeping statement about an issue which the world was looking at science-informed World Health Organization for direction from; you see, when a product is not working as promised, it’s difficult to sustain the sale.
+Forget that he was a lay person.
+He was authoritatively making a sweeping statement about an issue which the world was looking at science-informed World Health Organization for direction from.
+You see, when a product is not working as promised, it’s difficult to sustain the sale.